-This can be very useful when you have to run a lots of commands, but you don’t want to waste time waiting for one command to finish and run the next command.
-You can queue it all up and Task Spooler will execute them one by one.
+This utility can be very useful when you have to run a lots of commands, but you don’t want to waste time waiting for one command to finish and run the next command.
+You can queue them all up and Task Spooler will execute them one by one.
 In the mean time, you can do other activities.
 Each user in each system has his/her own job queue.
 It is also very useful when you know that your commands depend on a lot of RAM, a lot of disk use, give a lot of output, or for whatever reason it’s better not to run them at the same time.
 In a nutshell, Task Spooler is a command line program to queue up other commands for batch execution.

 In this brief tutorial, let me show you how to install and use Task Spooler in Unix-like operating systems.